 - Advancing the planting, study, and conservation of trees.

 To put this achievement into perspective, there are currently only 122 arboreta world-wide with this level of accreditation out of 2,050 arboreta listed in the Morton Register of Arboreta.
 Those of you with ties to La Selva will know the “Arboleda” as a landscape on the SURA trail with many tagged trees and a cleared understory for ease of access.
 It is considered “an open classroom to facilitate the dendrological studies for hundreds of students and researchers visiting the station every year.”
 There are currently 929 individuals of 247 native species and 3 exotics, representing 63 families and 168 genera.
-The tree tags are keyed to a database that is available online or in printed form.
 This is the perfect setup for learning those important (and sometimes elusive) characteristics of the amazing diversity of La Selva’s trees.

 Here is long-time researcher Gary Hartshorn’s description of how the Arboretum got started: